 - Finally, if you need to complete by a certain date and the sellers will have to move into rented accommodation or with family, have they understood what that entails?
 Remember that until exchange of contracts there is no binding commitment, so you can only go on your own assessment of how personally committed they are.
 You should not necessarily accept what others say about this.
 The sellers might have been caught at an unguarded moment and when asked, said that ‘maybe, perhaps, if it really came to it, they might be able to go and stay with family…’?
 The best thing is always to make sure you talk to the sellers themselves and get them to think through what is involved in (for example) moving out to rented accommodation or in with family.
 This way, they will not pull out of or slow down a transaction saying that they didn’t realise how difficult this would be.

-If you wish to discuss the above article or feel that you require any further advice on conveyancing or any other property-related matter, you are encouraged to contact Richard Webster & Co. for a free, no-obligation, initial consultation.
+If you wish to discuss the above article or feel that you require any further advice on conveyancing or any other property-related matter, you are encouraged to contact Aston Brooke & Co. for a free, no-obligation, initial consultation.

-Richard Webster is the founder of Richard Webster & Co. which is a firm specialising in residential property and conveyancing and is accredited by The Law Society’s Conveyancing Quality Scheme (CQS).
+Aston Brooke is the founder of Aston Brooke & Co. which is a firm specialising in residential property and conveyancing and is accredited by The Law Society’s Conveyancing Quality Scheme (CQS).
 Please do not hesitate to contact the firm on 023 8000 4321 for any queries that you may have in relation to any residential property matters.

 This article does not present a detailed statement of the Law and does not constitute as legal advice.
 This is a summary only and legal advice should always be sought on an individual case basis.